mronkain/artmr/README.md

 accessed with F2.
 You can still add competitors while the race is running from the start list.
 All competitors will have the same start time.

-Start time and splits are saved on disk so you can quit the tapplication and data is kept.
-Times are kept only in whole seconds, more accuracy does not make much sense in manual timing.
+Start time and splits are saved on disk so you can quit the application and data is kept.
+Times are rounded to whole seconds.

 You can export the results with `x`.
-This creates `[competition name]_[category]_[time].csv` file in the current directory in format `rank,elapsed time,difference,number,name,category`.
+This creates `[competition name]_[category]_[time].csv` file in the current directory in format `rank,elapsed time,difference,number,name,category,team`.
 Export will contain the selected category.

 To start a new race, use `--reset` command line option.
 Previous data is destroyed.